agraf/heicko/README.md

 The Rolling code is slightly obfuscated.
 It is (Blind Number) XOR Command XOR (Real Rolling Code).
 The Real Rolling Code is incremented by 1 on every new message.
 If a message gets sent again (long button press), it will not increase.

+The XOR key is the crc8 of all bytes preceding the key and thus automatically serves as checksum too.
+The XOR key is applied on all fields from the bitmap up to including "Blind Number".

 ## Decoding

 The first step to take ownership of your remote control devices is to determine the current Controller ID as well as Rolling Code.
 For that, I would recommend a simple 433Mhz receiver connected to a [BeagleBoneBlack](https://beagleboard.org/black) running [BeagleLogic](http://beaglelogic.net) firmware.
 Using that, you can just log into the system and record the 433Mhz signal using sigrok: